-A parent/carer may request permission from the Principal to allow their OT to deliver services during school hours to their child.
+A parent/carer may request permission from the Principal to allow their speech pathologist to deliver services during school hours to their child.
 In most cases, this service will be funded out of the student's NDIS (National Disability Insurance Scheme) plan.
 NDIS funding does not fund group programs or services of any kind.

 2. School initiated and funded services for small groups, whole of class/school and staff professional development:

 Direct engagement of a speech pathologist by the school, paid for with RAM funding.
 These services will largely be linked to learning outcomes.
 Schools can use speech pathology services to meet the specific and individual needs of students with disability that affect what they need to do at school.
 They may engage speech pathology services to support identified groups of students or to provide professional development to their staff.
 Schools may also engage providers for the support of individual students if they believe these services are required and are not being funded through the NDIS..

 Speech pathologists work with people who have difficulties communicating because of a range or reasons that may include: